 Undocumented immigrants are eligible for a Utah driver's license or non-driver ID.

 Under federal law, illegal immigrants are prohibited from receiving most public benefits.
 However, they are allowed to receive emergency services, health care and other programs that have been deemed "necessary to protect life and safety."

 Either a valid and current identification document with a photo or two forms of ID bearing the name of the voter and evidence that the voter resides in the precinct.
 If you feel your voting rights have been violated, speak with an attorney right away.

 Under Utah's limited "resident immigrant" program, U.S. citizens in Utah may sponsor foreign nationals currently living abroad who wish to live in the state.
 This program will be implemented from July 1, 2013 through June 30, 2018.

 Curious about the immigration rules and regulations in Utah?
-You don't have to do all the research on your own.
-Start by speaking with an immigration attorney in your area today.
-An immigration lawyer can explain the law and any new updates and even help you in an immigration proceeding.
-Find out more with a free attorney match.
+You don't have to do all the research on your own, and in fact you could jeopardize your efforts by going it alone.
+An experienced immigration lawyer can explain the law and any new updates and, if necessary, help you in an immigration proceeding.

 Contact a qualified immigration attorney to help you get the best results possible.